onepwnman/onepwnman.github.io/_posts/2023-10-22-Blockharbor-CTF-Writeup.md

   <img alt="Suspicious string" src="/assets/images/blockharbor-ctf/flag-strings.png" style="padding: 0;margin:0;">
 </p>

 If you xrefs the string, you will find a large case statement at address *0x407e7a*.
 If you are familiar with UDS, you can see at a glance that each case matches the UDS functions.

 At first, I thought that the service ID in the ISO document and the case number were matched one to one, but after looking at it again, it seems that the UDS message is parsed and passed before the function at *0x407e7a* is called, and the case statement and the UDS functions are matched.

-For example, case 1 can be inferred as the handler for the UDS service ID 0x11 which is *ECU Reset*, and case 5 and case 6 can be requestSeed and SendKey of Security Access, respectively.
+For example, case 1 can be inferred as the handler for the UDS service ID 0x11 which is *ECU Reset*, and case 5 and case 6 can be requestSeed and SendKey of SecurityAccess, respectively.

 <p align="center">
   <img alt="ECU Reset Handler" src="/assets/images/blockharbor-ctf/ecu-reset-handler.png" style="padding: 0;margin:0;">